rowanmanning/crossword/docs/contributing.md

 ### Linting

-Crossword is linted using [ESLint](https://eslint.org/), configured in the way I normally write JavaScript.
+Crossword is linted using [Biome](https://biomejs.dev/), configured in the way I normally write JavaScript.
 Please keep to the existing style.

-ESLint errors will fail the build on any PRs.
-Most editors have an ESLint plugin which will pick up errors, but you can also run the linter manually with the following command:
+Biome errors will fail the build on any PRs.
+Most editors have a Biome plugin which will pick up errors, but you can also run the linter manually with the following command:

 ```
 npm run verify